Partha-Sinha/100_Days_Of_ML_Code/R1-log.md

  ## Day 31-
     Imported and reshaped Training set
-    Initialised and complied the RNN
+    Initialised and compiled the RNN
     Fitted the RNN to the training set
     Visualised the Stock Prediction Results